kamataryo/ouchiMessenger/README.md

 ### Database setting

+1. Set up 2 DynamoDB tables

+- `Task`: a table with key named `taskId`
-1. Set up a DynamoDB table with key named `taskId`.
+- `User`: a table with key named `deviceToken`

 2. Create IAM user is authorized with read/write permission for the table.
-3. Note the table name, the access key id and the secret access key.
+3. Note the table names, the access key id and the secret access key.

 ### batch setting

 The batch reset task done/undone state.

 1. Create a lambda role with DynamoDB access.
-2. Create a lambda function with `/server/index.js` with environmental variables, `TABLE_NAME` and `REGION`.
+2. Create a lambda function with `/server/index.js` with environmental variables, `TASK_TABLE_NAME` and `REGION`.
 3. Set CloudWatch Events cron trigger for batch.

 ### app build (iOS only so far)